 Maoists are currently believed to be operating in around 200 districts (of a total of 604 districts in the country) in 17 states.
 The worst affected states are Jharkhand, Bihar, Chhattisgarh, and Orissa.
 The poverty and backwardness of people in these forest covered areas has provided a fertile ground for the growth of Naxals/Maoists who have been gaining strength at every neglect of these people on the part of the governments.

 Download the full report on Naxal/Maoist Violence: NAXAL_Report

-Why the Tribal and Naxal Issue become Important?
+Why the Tribal and Naxal Issue become Important NOW?

-The best way to defeat the Maoists is honest implementation of the PESA Act of 1996 [Panchayat (Extension to Scheduled Areas) Act, 1996].
-It aims to extend the Panchayat Raj system to the Fifth Schedule areas and allow the tribal communities grass-root democracy by activating the Gram Sabhas (village assemblies).
+Deploying security forces ostensibly in the name of fighting Naxals is the usual trick employed by the governments.
+The real reason is to secure the resources for the corporate houses and help evicting the local tribals.
+But if the government is sincere about tribal welfare, it should strengthen implementation of the PESA Act of 1996 [Panchayat (Extension to Scheduled Areas) Act, 1996].
+The Act extends the Panchayat Raj system to the Fifth Schedule areas and allows the tribal communities grass-root democracy by activating the Gram Sabhas (village assemblies).
 The Act empowers the Gram Sabhas to take authority over local natural resources also.

-If honestly implemented, it will also render the Maoists rootless.
+If the Act is honestly implemented, it will also render the Maoists baseless by allowing the rule of the law that protects the tribals.
 Once the tribal people get connected to the Panchayat system, they will have platforms to raise their issues and develop themselves.
 Unfortunately, so far the implementation of the PESA Act has been pathetic because no one (state government, forest officials, or politicians) wants to allow the poor tribals to rule themselves through their Gram Sabhas.
 They are more comfortable nurturing the interests of rich corporate houses.